GridTools/concepts/GridTools-Glossary.md

 ### Structured Grid

-A grid where cells follow a regular pattern that allows strided access to neighbors.
+A grid where the [connectivity](#Connectivity) follows a regular pattern that allows strided access to neighbors.
 Examples of structured grids are [Cartesian grids](#Cartesian-Grid) or the structured representations of the ICON grid.

 ### Unstructured Grid

-A grid without any assumptions on regularity.
+A grid without any assumptions on regularity of the [connectivity](#Connectivity).
 Note: any structured grid can be described by an unstructured grid.

 ## Language Generation